 Every early childhood educator has access to quality professional development.

-For over two decades, Inner City-Inner Child (ICIC), the arts education/ literacy program of the historic Dumbarton Concerts, has provided quality arts integration and early childhood education programs to low-income, community-based Child Development Centers throughout Washington, D.C.
+For over two decades, Inner City-Inner Child, the arts education/ literacy program of the historic Dumbarton Concerts, has provided quality arts integration and early childhood education programs to low-income, community-based Child Development Centers throughout Washington, D.C.
 Dumbarton Concerts began community outreach in 1987 with a program called Live Music Now!, an initiative to bring music out of the concert hall and into isolated neighborhoods of Washington, D.C.
 Through this work, we discovered that young children had the greatest unmet needs in our community.
 In response, Inner City-Inner Child was created in 1994 to reach the District’s neediest children.
+ICIC programs work to create an environment that supports school readiness for the neediest preschool children in our Nation’s Capital by introducing teachers and children to the power of integrating the arts with academics.
+By helping centers become accredited, and stay accredited by the National Association for the Accreditation Education of Young Children (NAEYC), ICIC improves the quality of early childhood education in Washington, DC.

 DANCING WITH BOOKS